-Credit Unions from North and South Carolina can invest money in a Community Investment Fund (CIF) held and administered by Vizo Financial Corporate Credit Union.
-Earnings from the CIF are allocated between the investing credit unions and the Foundation.
-During the years ending December 31, 2022 and 2021, the Foundation received CIF earnings of \$11,683 and \$25,131, respectively.
+Credit Unions from North and South Carolina can invest money in a Community Investment Fund (CIF) or a Community Endowment Fund (CEF) held and administered by Vizo Financial Corporate Credit Union.
+Earnings from the CIF and CEF are allocated between the investing credit unions and the Foundation.
+During the years ending December 31, 2023 and 2022, the Foundation received earnings of \$17,838 and \$6,469, respectively from these funds.